Eroica-cpp/uwhpsc/notes/project.rst

 * Get some more experience with MPI and the master-worker paradigm.
 * Learn about Monte Carlo methods and random number generators.
+* Get experience computing in Fortran and plotting results in Python.

 See also:

 * :ref:`random`
+* :ref:`poisson`

 Create a new subdirectory `project` in your repository for the codes you create.